sig-pku/NeuralCVT/README.md

 The generated results are saved under `experiment_data/output`:

-- `optimized_seeds` contains the final optimized seed results produced by the neural network.
+- `optimized_seeds`: final seed positions optimized by the neural network.
-- `remesh` contains the extracted meshes.
+- `remesh`: meshes extracted from the optimized seeds.

 Inference settings can be configured in `config/test_pretrained.yaml`.

-## Train a New Model
+## Training a New Model

 The complete configuration for data preparation, training, and testing is provided in `config/default.yaml`.

 ### Generate Training Data

 The model is trained on the [Thingi10K dataset](https://ten-thousand-models.appspot.com).
-You can download by clicking **Download** on the website and using Google Drive.
+You can download the datasetby clicking **Download** on the website and using Google Drive.

-Before generating data, modify the following paths under `preprocessing` in `config/default.yaml`:
+Before generating the training data, update the following paths under `preprocessing` in `config/default.yaml`:

-- `raw_dataset_dir`: local path to the raw dataset.
+- `raw_dataset_dir`: path to the raw dataset.
-- `training_file_dir`: local path for generated training files.
+- `training_file_dir`: directory in which the generated training files will be stored.

 Generate the training data with: